-Fortunately for you, HotRate has already done the legwork.
-We’ve picked out the 10 best gaming PCs available in 2020 along with some solid analysis of what makes each gaming PC so great.
+Fortunately for you, HotRate has already done the legwork for you.
+We’ve picked out the 10 best gaming PCs available in 2021 and offered some analysis of what makes each gaming PC so great.
 After that, we’ll dig a little deeper and provide you with a full analysis of what you should be paying attention to while you shop.

 1. CYBERPOWERPC Gamer Xtreme VR Gaming PC

-Virtual reality gaming is still in the process of gaining traction, but if you want to be part of the likely revolution, you'll need a gaming PC that can handle it.
+Virtual reality gaming is still in the process of gaining traction, but if you want to be part of the revolution to come, you'll need a gaming PC that can handle it.
 The CYBERPOWERPC Gamer Xtreme is certainly capable enough.
-It utilizes a ninth generation Intel chip along with a decently powerful GeForce graphics card, and it supports the latest dual band wireless networking out of the box, so you can get past the lobby and into the game with little effort.
+It utilizes a ninth-generation Intel chip along with a decently powerful GeForce graphics card, and it supports the latest dual-band wireless networking out of the box, so you can get past the lobby and into the game with little effort.

 2. Dell G5 Gaming Desktop

 The Dell G5 is a desktop that understands its limitations.
-The core specs extend beyond what you should expect for a desktop PC of under $1000, and Dell has instead opted to cut corners on less critical pieces of hardware while maintaining easy options to upgrade those components without having to use any tools or possess technical knowledge.
-The hard drive ports and RAM slots are readily accessible and utilize a plug and play design.
+The core specs extend beyond what you should expect for a desktop PC under $1000, and Dell has opted to cut corners on less critical pieces of hardware while maintaining easy options to upgrade those components without having to use any tools or possess the technical knowledge.
+The hard drive ports and RAM slots are readily accessible and utilize a plug-and-play design.

 The results here are some of the best we've seen.
-The ninth generation Core i7 can offer a smooth frame rate of 60 frames per second even at Full HD resolution, and it even comes with some cool LED lighting to help your gaming rig stand apart from the competition.
-The hardware here is also highly configurable, so you can squeeze every last ounce of power when you're doing some high end gaming performance.
+The ninth-generation Core i7 can offer a smooth frame rate of 60 frames per second even at Full HD resolution, and it even comes with some cool LED lighting to help your gaming rig stand apart from the competition.
+The hardware here is also highly configurable, so you can squeeze out every last ounce of power when engaging in some high-end gaming.

 3. HP Pavilion Gaming PC Desktop Computer

 AMD processors are significantly underrepresented in the world of gaming PC design, but the hardware is still good enough that at least one AMD PC will show up on almost all of our guides to gaming computers.
-And while the HP Pavilion name might not bring to mind a top shelf gaming experience, this gaming PC screams quality.
-From the brushed metal surface to the neon green accents to the front facing lit ports, it does a great job of matching elegance with some classic gaming sensibilities.
+And while the HP Pavilion name might not bring to mind a top-shelf gaming experience, this gaming PC screams quality.
+From the brushed metal surface to the neon green accents to the front-facing ports, it does a great job of matching elegance with some classic gaming sensibilities.

-And the specs here are well matched.
-The inclusion of a Ryzen CPU and a Radeon GPU offer a greater level of synthesis than you'd find with a gaming PC that matches together an Intel and NVIDIA processor.
-And if you're looking to expand your gaming experience, it comes with both surround sound 5.1 ports and easy to upgrade RAMand storage.
+And the specs here are well-matched.
+The inclusion of a Ryzen CPU and a Radeon GPU offers a greater level of synthesis than you'd find with a gaming PC that matches together an Intel and NVIDIA processor.
+And if you're looking to expand your gaming experience, it comes with both surround sound 5.1 ports and easy to upgrade RAM and storage.

 4. SkyTech Archangel Gaming PC